kernelai/project-template/README.md

 # project-template
-A c++ project template using gtest
+A c++ project template using gtest and cmake